Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment

-Besides deep learning approaches, game-theory based methods and algorithms have also been applied for resource allocation problems in 6G \cite{Elsayed2019}.
+Besides deep learning approaches, which have been recently proposed as a potential solution for the resource allocation problem \cite{She2021}, game-theory based methods and algorithms have also been applied for such tasks in 6G \cite{Elsayed2019}.
 In general, game theoretic applications are well represented in the literature of wireless resource allocation problems (for a review see \cite{ALTMAN2006286} or \cite{CHARILAS20103421})

 In recent years, a number of elegant and efficient channel auction algorithms are developed for dynamic channel assignments and important challenges such as strategy proofness and computational complexity are studied \cite{Wu2016}.
-Low-complexity matching-based channel assignment algorithms are developed to find stable matchings in cognitive radio networks \cite{Mochaourab2015}.
+Low-complexity matching-based channel assignment algorithms are developed to find stable matchings in cognitive radio networks \cite{Mochaourab2015,han2017matching}.
 A low complexity channel allocation scheme for URLLC services is proposed in \cite{Ben2021}.
 Two distributed spectrum auction mechanisms are proposed in \cite{Yang2019} namely distributed VCG and FAITH.
 Distributed VCG implements the celebrated Vickrey-Clarke-Groves mechanism in a distributed fashion to achieve optimal social welfare, at the cost of exponential communication overhead.
 In contrast, FAITH achieves sub-optimal social welfare with tractable computation and communication overhead.

-In the channel assignment problems, channels may be either considered as indivisible goods or, they may be further divided, e.g. by time-sharing methods.
-Regarding the former case, recent results described in \cite{Csercsik2021preallocation_ArXive} have shown that combinatorial auction (CA) based methods \cite{de2003combinatorial} have the potential to provide channel allocations, which are efficient and fair in the same time.
-In the CA process, bidders (in our case tenants) submit bids for each possible subset of goods (channels), according to their own evaluation of bundles (in this case the resulting connectivity).
-Following the submission of bids, an integer optimization problem is performed in order to maximize the value of accepted bids, and also considering that every item may be assigned to maximum one bidder, and each bidder may receive maximum one bundle.
+In channel assignment problems, channels may be either considered as indivisible goods or, they may be further divided, e.g. by time-sharing methods.
+Regarding the former case, recent results \cite{csercsik2023preallocation} have shown that combinatorial auction (CA) based methods \cite{de2003combinatorial} have the potential to provide channel allocations, which are efficient and fair in the same time.
 Due to computational limitations however, the CA method can not be directly applied unless the number of channels is sufficiently low.
-This is due to the fact that in the process of CA, bidders (in this case the tenants) submit bids for each possible subset of the goods, and if the number of channels is above 10, this already results in computational issues.